-How To Whitewash Brick Using Paint or Limestone
+Properly Whitewashing Brick Using Paint or Limestone

-As the architecture and style of homes change, so do desired textures and colors.
-What was once considered eloquent and warm may not be perceived that way today and is undoubtedly applicable to red brick.
+As home architecture and style change, so do desired textures and colors.
+What was once considered eloquent and warm may not be perceived that way today, and this undoubtedly applies to red brick.Â

-How To Whitewash Brick With Thinned Paint
+Whitewashing Brick With Thinned Paint

-When you utilize this technique, the only materials you need to create the base solution for whitewashing are exterior grade latex paint (recommended), water, and a mixing bucket.
+Whitewashing with thinned latex paint is the most common whitewashing technique.
+When you utilize this technique, the only materials you need to create the base solution for whitewashing are exterior-grade latex paint (recommended), water, and a mixing bucket.
 Whitewashing with thinned paint is much more obtainable for DIY projects.

 - Take a 5-gallon bucket and add one gallon of water.

-- Start with a 50/50 paint to water ratio.
-Increasing the water ratio will allow the brick to show through.
-Adding paint will be less translucent.
+- Start with a 50/50 paint-to-water ratio.
+Increasing the water ratio will allow the brick to show through while adding paint will make it less translucent.Â

 Tip 1: We don’t recommend mixing more than three gallons at a time.
 The goal is to keep the mixture as consistent as possible.
 So, we don’t want too many paint solids in one bucket.

-Note: Remember that the thinner the mixture, the harder it is to manage and apply.
+Tip 2: Remember that the thinner the mixture, the harder it is to manage and apply.

 Lime is made from heated limestone.
 The heat removes all moisture and carbon dioxide, leaving a power known as calcium oxide.
+Limewash essentially comes directly from the earth.

 Raw Materials Needed: